tdgrant1/denss/README.md

 complex particle shapes, install DENSS and EMAN2 (see below).
 Thanks to Andrew Bruno and the CCR for DENSSWeb!

+#### New MEMBRANE mode
+DENSS now has a new mode for membrane proteins.
+Membrane proteins are often solubilized in detergents or lipid nanodiscs.
+The hydrophobic regions of these molecules often have lesser scattering density than the bulk solvent, resulting in a negative contrast relative to the solvent.
+The default setting for DENSS enforces a positivity restraint that will not allow any density to be negative.
+While this is appropriate for most standard biomolecules such as proteins and nucleic acids, is it not appropriate for molecules containing regions of negative contrast.
+To accommodate this scenario, there is a new MEMBRANE mode in addition to the previously available FAST and SLOW modes.
+This mode disables the positivity restraint and starts shrink-wrap immediately.

 #### New symmetry averaging feature
 A new feature in denss v1.4.6 allows for the use of symmetry if known.
 The options for imposing symmetry are --ncs, --ncs_axis, and --ncs_steps.
 Currently